-Officer the access point settings.
-See the mandar that came with your access point for more information.
+Check the access point settings.
+See the manual that came with your access point for more information.
 Make sure your computer and the access point are connected to one another.
 Move your computer away from obstacles or closer to any access point you may be using.
 Make sure your computer is properly configured for Internet access.
 Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
 Selecting any other option may result in a communication failure.
-Follow the steps in What should I do if my computer cannot connect to a wireless LAN access point? (page 148) to change the settings.
-W hy is the data transfer speed slow?
+Follow the steps in What should I do if my computer cannot connect to a wireless LAN access point? (page 138) to change the settings.
+W 'hy is the data transfer speed slow?
 The wireless LAN data transfer speed is affected by distance and obstructions between devices and access points.
 Other factors include device configurations, radio conditions, and software compatibility.
-To maximize the data transfer speed, move your computer away from obstacles or closer to any access point you may be using. factors include device configurations, radio conditions, and software compatibility.
-To maximize the data transfer speed, connect to a wireless LAN access point? (page 148) to change the settings.
+To maximize the data transfer speed, move your computer away from obstacles or closer to any access point you may be using.
+If you are using a wireless LAN access point, the device may be temporarily overloaded depending on how many other devices are communicating via the access point.
+If your access point interferes with other access points, change the access point channel.
+See the manual that came with your access point for more information.

-Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
+☐ Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
 Selecting any other option may result in a communication failure.
-Follow the steps in What should I do if my computer cannot
+Follow the steps in What should I do if my computer cannot connect to a wireless LAN access point? (page 138) to change the settings.